 –Green Lantern: Rebirth #1-6

-–NOTE: John Stewart remains in the primary lineup of the JLA as a full-time member, but skips out on the next couple JLA missions (most likely because he doesn’t want to work with Batman following the events of GL: Rebirth).
+–NOTE: In a reference in JLA Classified #26, a reference in Green Lantern: Rebirth, and a reference in JLA #119.
+John Stewart remains in the primary lineup of the JLA as a full-time member, but skips out on the next couple JLA missions (most likely because he doesn’t want to work with Batman following the events of GL: Rebirth).
 Kyle Rayner joins the team once again as a part-time reserve member.

 –JLA Classified #26-31 (“SECRET HISTORY, SACRED TRUST”)